 Lack of attendance can result in students being administratively withdrawn.
-Attendance is reported to the college after Week 1 and the 60% point of the course (typically Week 5).
-For this course, students will be considered 'absent' in Week 1 for attendance purposes if failing to complete (and submit on time) the homework assignment and at least one quiz for the week.
+Attendance is reported to the college after Weeks 1 and 2, and the 60% point of the course (typically Week 5).
+For this course, students will be considered 'absent' in Week 1 or 2 for attendance purposes if failing to complete (and submit on time) the homework assignment and at least one quiz for the week.
 After Week 5, students who have not completed at least 3 homework assignments, at least 4 of the course quizzes AND Test #1 will be considered lacking in sufficient participation.
 See the additional SPC attendance policy information in the next section for more details.